Machmud Singgirei Rumagesan: Conflict with Dutch authority

 As the leader of GTRIB he was given honorary certification from Kodam VII/Wirabuana Resimen Infanteri-25 and from chief of staff of Indonesian Army.

 Personal life

-When Singgirei visited to Sulawesi with Sukarno in 1950s, he was welcomed by local dancers.
-One of those dancers was Janiba, a 17 year old princess from Gowa Sultanate.
+When Singgirei visited Sulawesi with Sukarno in 1950s, he was welcomed by local dancers.
+One of those dancers was Janiba, a 17 year old princess from the Gowa Sultanate.
 He would marry her and she would gave birth to Rustuty Rumagesan.
 Singgirei was succeeded by his son, after he died, there was a conflict of succession, hence Rustuty was asked to become the king.
 She rejected the Raja title and instead style herself as "Ratu Petuanan Tanah Rata Kokoda".
 After she died, PYM.
 Arief Rumagesan, fifth grandchild of Singgirei, succeeded her as "Raja Petuanan Pikpik Sekar".